 She was a founding member of the Friends of the American Wing at the Metropolitan Museum of Art and a member of the board of the noted magazine company Crowell-Collier, which published authors such as F. Scott Fitzgerald, Martha Gellhorn, H. L. Mencken, and Arthur Schlesinger, Jr.

 The Foundation has endeavored to honor Mrs. Whiting's astute judgment and her love of the arts and humanities in all our grantmaking.
 We believe in identifying and empowering talented people as early as possible in their creative and intellectual development to leverage our resources and provide far-reaching benefits for our society.
 Our first program was the Whiting Dissertation Fellowship.
 Between 1973 and 2015, these grants enabled thousands of promising early-career humanities scholars to work undistractedly on completing their dissertations.
 In 1985, the Foundation launched another major program, the Whiting Awards, to provide a similar service to writers.
 This $50,000 award is given annually to ten emerging authors of fiction, non-fiction, poetry, and drama, allowing them to devote themselves fully to writing for a year.
-2016 saw the announcement of the first cohort of the Whiting Public Engagement Fellowship, a new core humanities program designed to bring the fruits of scholarship to a wider public in a variety of media.
+2015 saw the launch of the Whiting Public Engagement Fellowship, a new humanities program designed to bring the fruits of scholarship to a wider public in a variety of media.
 In 2016, the Foundation started the Whiting Creative Nonfiction Grant to foster ambitious, deeply researched projects that bring writing to the highest possible standard.
 And in 2017, the Whiting Literary Magazines Prizes were created to acknowledge, reward, and encourage the journals that play such a crucial role in championing extraordinary writers and writing.

 Throughout the Foundation's history, we have developed new programs and refined existing ones to serve the humanities and literature as effectively as possible.
 We continue to evolve as grantmakers at a time of significant change for the structures that have traditionally supported writers and scholars, extending Flora Whiting's founding commitments into a new millennium.